Code-Institute-Submissions/Elitept/README.md

 1. iPad
 1. iPad Pro

 The site functions correctly on all formats, I have tested this on multiple devices, including my MacBook Pro and a chromebook too. **All user stories have been tested and all meet expections**.
+The site has also been tested on Chrome, Safari, Mozilla Firefox and Opera, and functions correctly on each.

+Additionally, having used <a href="https://validator.w3.org/" target="_blank">WC3</a>, my HTML code showed up as having no errors.
+Plus when I used <a href="https://jigsaw.w3.org/css-validator/" target="_blank">WC3 (CSS)</a>, it also showed that I had no errors in my CSS code.

 #### Hover effects
  If you hover over the navbar, each section will turn to a shade of orange, and have a hover effect that makes it change size slighlty.
 Additionally, if you hover over any of the social media icons, it will have the same effect of changing size.